-The Violence Against Women Action Group works to challenge the consistently high levels of domestic and other violence experienced by women in society and to promote and maintain the issue in the national political agenda.
+WEL's End Violence Against Women and Girls Action Group works to challenge the consistently high levels of domestic and other violence experienced by women in Australian society and to promote and maintain the issue in the national political agenda.

 Domestic violence impacts on all aspects of victims’ lives, including in areas such as housing and access to employment.
 In the area of employment strategies to allow victims access and the ability to maintain paid employment whilst experience or leaving situations of violence is vital.